SonghuaHu-UMD/songhuahu-umd.github.io/_pages/SustainableMobility.md

   <div style="flex: 1; text-align: left; margin-right: 20px;">
     <b><span style="color: purple;">[IEEE ITSM]</span></b>
-    This study aims to employ data-driven approaches to understand users’ decision-making when selecting electric shared vehicles.
-    Over five million transactions from EVCARD – the biggest EV sharing company in Shanghai is collected and analyzed.
+    We aim to understand users’ decision-making when selecting electric shared vehicles by analyzing over five million transactions from EVCARD – the biggest EV sharing company in Shanghai.
     We found users are less likely to choose vehicles with greater ages, fewer seats, higher rental prices, and smaller battery ranges.
     State of charge (SoC) significantly affect users’ preferences on vehicles and users tend to be ‘greedy’ on the SoC.
-    Results also showed the range anxiety varied over users with different features.
-Users with shorter real trip distances presented less anxiety towards the SoC.
+    Results also showed the range anxiety varied over users: users with shorter real trip distances presented less anxiety towards the SoC.

   </div>
 </div>